 Aside from identification and measurement of risks in the local companies of the UNIQA Group, an additional assessment also takes place at the UNIQA Group level.
-The objective of this is to identify significant risk concentrations that cannot be identified on the level of the local companies but which could become material on the level of the UNIQA Group as a whole.
+The aim of this is to identify significant concentrations of risk that are not identifiable at the level of the local companies but which could become material at the level of the UNIQA Group as a whole.
 The following risk concentrations are considered in this chapter:

 - Individual counterparties

-- Groups of individual but affiliated counterparties (e.g. companies within the same Group)
+- Groups of individual but affiliated counterparties (e.g. companies within the same group)

 - Specific geographical areas or sectors

 - Natural catastrophes

 Following a decision by the FMA, a risk is considered material if it accounts for more than 10 per cent of the solvency capital requirement of the UNIQA Group.
 The final calculation of solvency capital at the end of the year is used to determine the threshold value.
-At the end of 2020, this results in a materiality threshold for risk concentrations at Group level in the amount of €262.8 million.